Dispute Inaccurate Credit Items on Your Credit Reports

 What is a Credit Report?

 Under the Fair Credit Reporting Act (FCRA), consumers are entitled to one free copy of their TransUnion, Equifax, and Experian reports each year, which can be accessed at annualcreditreport.com.
-Since credit can be difficult to understand, there are myths surrounding the credit bureaus that my make it seem like they are out to get consumers, when really, they’re not.
-The credit bureaus are just keeping track of credit history for lenders and other companies that may need access to your credit reports.
-We’re going to talk about some of these misconceptions.
+Since credit can be difficult to understand, there are myths surrounding the bureaus that may make it seem like they are out to get consumers, when really, they're not.
+The major credit bureaus are just keeping track of credit history for lenders and other companies that may need access to your credit reports.
+We're going to talk about some of these misconceptions.

-Myths about Credit Bureaus
+Myths about the Credit Bureaus

 - By Law, Negative Items Must Be Reported for Seven Years: This is also a myth.
-As previously mentioned, the credit bureaus are not government entities, so it doesn’t make sense that the law would require them to report negative information for any period of time.
-The credit bureaus are regulated by the FCRA in how long they can allow negative information can stay on your credit reports.
-The fact is that creditors don’t have to report anything to the credit bureaus – good or bad.
+As previously mentioned, the consumer credit bureaus are not government entities, so it doesn't make sense that the law would require them to report negative information for any period of time.
+The bureaus are regulated by the FCRA in how long negative information can stay on your reports.
+The fact is that creditors don't have to report anything to the credit bureaus - good or bad.
 There is a maximum amount of time that information can be reported, but no minimum.
-So if a creditor tells you that a negative account has to stay on your credit reports “by law,” this is inaccurate.
+So if a creditor tells you that a negative account has to stay on your credit reports "by law," this is inaccurate.

 Specialized Credit Bureaus

-- ChexSystems: ChexSystems is a credit bureau that collects consumers’ banking information.
+- ChexSystems: ChexSystems is a bureau that collects consumers’ banking information.
 Contrary to popular belief, savings and checking accounts are not included on regular credit reports.
 ChexSystems collects data such as overdrafts and bounced checks from banks.
 When a consumer goes to a bank or credit union to open a new savings or checking account, the bank is likely to pull a report from ChexSystems in order to see if the potential client is a risk.

 - Contact Law Enforcement.
-A CLUE Report is provided by a credit bureau called LexisNexis.
+A CLUE Report is provided by a bureau called LexisNexis.
 CLUE is an acronym for Comprehensive Loss Underwriting Exchange.
 This type of credit report is used by insurance companies and keeps track of property losses (such as cars and homes).
 If you haven’t had a loss within the past seven years, then you will likely have a clear report.
 This report is used when consumers are looking to change insurance companies in order to see how likely they are to file claims.